 To handle the result of a Promise, you use the .then() method to define what should happen when the Promise resolves and the .catch() method to handle any errors that occur.
 Promises provide a way to write cleaner, more manageable asynchronous code by allowing you to chain operations and handle errors in a structured manner.

-Introduction To Promises In AngularJS
+Introduction to Promises in AngularJS

 In AngularJS, Promises are a core concept for managing asynchronous operations, such as HTTP requests, timers, or any other actions that take time to complete.
 Promises provide a way to handle these asynchronous operations in a more manageable and predictable manner.